msoukhomlinov/n8n-nodes-hudu/README.md

 - Filter by company and resource types

 ### Cards
-- Lookup cards by integration
+- Lookup cards by integration (supports integration ID or identifier)
-- Jump to card functionality
+- Jump to card by integration ID or identifier
 - Filter by integration type and slug

 ### Companies